 The Company has an equity incentive plan ("Plan") in accordance with the policies of the TSX whereby, from time to time, at the discretion of the Board of Directors, eligible directors, officers, employees and consultants are: (1) granted incentive stock options exercisable to purchase common shares ("Stock Options"); (2) awarded restricted share rights ("RS's") that convert automatically into common shares upon vesting; and (3) for eligible directors, awarded deferred share units ("DSU's") which the directors are entitled to redeem for common shares upon retirement or termination from the Board.
-Under the Plan, up to 29,197 common shares are reserved for issuance of Stock Options, RS's and DSU's.
+Under the Plan, common shares reserved for issuance of Stock Options, RS's and DSU's shall not exceed 10% of the outstanding shares from time to time.
 The exercise price of each stock option is based on the fair market price of the Company's common shares at the time of the grant.
 The options can be granted for a maximum term of five years.